-Considering these explanations, the Commission judges that the uses of plutonium in the "Plutonium Utilization Plans" recently announced by the electric utilities and the JAEA are appropriate at this time and serve the goal of improving the transparency of plutonium utilization in Japan.
-The Commission expects that the utilities and the JAEA will explain the plan in more detail to further improve the transparency as they make progress in these efforts.
+Considering these explanations, the Commission judges that the objective of plutonium utilization given in the "Plan" recently announced by each electric utility and the JAEA is appropriate at this time from the viewpoint of assuring the transparency of plutonium utilization in Japan.
+The Commission expects that the utilities and the JAEA will explain the objective in more detail as they make progress in these efforts.